tim-js/revojs.ro/src/blog/2019-06-30-cfp-statistics copy/index.md

 ## Topics

 revo.js is dedicated to the entire JavaScript ecosystem, not focused on a specific technology.
-We expected a wide variety of topics from the CFP and the proposals trully raised up to our expectations:
+We expected a wide variety of topics from the CFP and the proposals truly raised up to our expectations:

 - **Web Standards (17)**
   include anything regarding HTML, CSS, ECMAScript, DOM and Browser APIs, WebAssembly, Web Components, etc;